The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ### 4xF4 Transpose \[N33]

 To cast 4xF4 and Despair, a minimum of 7200 MP is needed.
 This can be obtained from 1 UI1 and 1 UI2 MP tick.
-The slow casting F3 gives ample time to obtain the 2 ticks needed.
+The slow casting F3 gives ample time to obtain the two ticks needed.

 ![](https://lh6.googleusercontent.com/lZhqwERbTFAsAyc2Cv6cQ56lt4n0Mz0r6IZSVjL5JSmertd8-SvL6iGwkgNKUm95KXHql1gPtu4-Uxlolo-LtEWPDuL9t0bGIshIOTJCDCUGwIHYE5qaJEkSJWCH35B4r1F0HbnI)